ddancy5/llm-test-generator/README.md

 # llm-test-generator

-The LLM Test Generator is an AI-powered tool that automatically creates software test cases based on a project’s codebase and specifications.
+This tool automatically generates test cases using LLMs based on your Python code and specification files.

-It generates both Whitebox and Blackbox tests and produces automation scripts to help integrate testing into CI/CD pipelines.
+## How to Use
+1. Put your `.py` files in the `input/` folder.
+2. Put your specs in a `.txt` file inside `input/`.
+3. Run the tool from the `src/` folder.
+4. Generated tests will appear in the `output/` folder.

+## Team Member
+- Destiny Dancy